-I got Rear-ended.
+I was Rear-ended.
 Should I Get a Lawyer?

-You’re stuck in stop-and-go traffic or stopped at a traffic light, and suddenly you are rear-ended.
-You didn’t see it coming and you definitely weren’t expecting it—and now you’re injured.
-You had no way to avoid it and now you’re wondering what you’re going to do.
+You're stuck in stop-and-go traffic or stopped at a traffic light, and suddenly, you are rear-ended.
+You didn't see it coming, and you definitely weren't expecting it—and now you're injured.
+There was no way to avoid it, and now you wonder what you're going to do.

-If you were involved in a rear-end accident in the state of Florida that was caused by a negligent driver, you need to speak to a rear-end accident lawyer.
-As soon as possible, seek the advice of a rear-end Florida accident lawyer or a rear-end truck accident attorney at Dolman Law Group Accident Injury Lawyers, PA.
-An experienced rear-end car accident lawyer can help you to get the compensation that you deserve for medical bills, lost wages, and pain and suffering when your injuries are due to someone else’s negligence.
+If you were involved in a rear-end accident in the state of Florida that was caused by a negligent driver, you need to speak to a Florida car accident attorney.
+When you're injured due to someone else's negligence, an experienced rear-end car accident lawyer at Dolman Law Group Accident Injury Lawyers, PA, can help you to get the compensation that you deserve.

-It’s very simple.
 If your car was hit from behind by another motor vehicle, this constitutes a rear-end accident.
 If your vehicle is moving, the force will generally be less forceful than if you were hit while stopped.
-However, they are both extremely dangerous as both cars can ultimately endanger those around them by losing control.
+However, they are both extremely dangerous, as both cars can ultimately endanger those around them by losing control.

 - Distracted driving is when the driver of the car causing the accident was not paying proper attention to what is happening on the road in front of them.
 This can be anything from texting, talking on the phone, or eating/drinking.

 - Hazardous weather conditions can impact everyone's safety when on the roads.
 Heavy rain, fog, snow, and ice can lead to more slippery roads and decreased reaction time which can cause a driver to lose control of their vehicle.